For urgent consular assistance call

 More information:

-You must always carry your passport, visa or entry permit as proof of identity in the Palestinian Territories.
+You must always carry your passport, visa or entry permit as proof of identity in the Occupied Palestinian Territories.

 It's illegal to photograph police, the military, buildings or places considered 'security sensitive'.
 This includes military installations and some government offices.
 If in doubt, get local advice.